ci1xgk/Fellowship_Webpage/Merewether3.md

 For running `lisflood` from a linux-based platform, different instructions should be followed.
-See the demo on how to run the Merewether test case on the HPC platform of the University of Sheffied [Name of section](link).
+See the demo on [how to run the Merewether test case on the HPC platform of the University of Sheffied](/run_hpc.md).

 Running on eiher platforms will produce the following output files: